 If you have more than one refrigerator, consider consolidating your refrigerated items so that you can keep the second one unplugged at most times.
 You might also consider getting rid of a second fridge altogether, especially if it’s older.
 These “energy hogs” can add $100 to your annual electricity bill, according to the National Resources Defense Council.

 10. Ceiling Fan

 - Cost per Hour: Under $0.01

 A ceiling fan can be a good alternative to air conditioning.
 At 35 watts of consumption, leaving your ceiling fan on all day will cost you about 10 cents, which is an outrageous bargain when compared to the $11 a day your air conditioner would cost.

 The average dishwasher costs 4 cents per hour to run, meaning it likely costs you about $0.04 to $0.12 per load, depending on your washer.
+Even if you don’t keep your dishwasher unplugged when not in use, there are ways to reduce its energy costs.
 Running your dishwasher only when it is full will help you save energy, as will finding opportunities to hand-wash dishes when there aren’t enough to warrant running the dishwasher.